 As for food and sugar, how could anyone remain completely abstinent?
 We need food to survive and our brains need a certain amount of sugar each day just to function.
 Again, the issue is not abstinence.
 The point of full recovery is to end the enslavement.
 These days, I eat very low amounts of sugar and carbs and usually only the good kind of sugar or carbs.
 I do splurge a bit on Fridays.
 But once I cut out all those sugars and carbs, the enslavement to food and sugar was gone.
 And, as with all my addictions, mindfulness was the most helpful way to deal with both the cravings as well as the underlying issues driving the food and sugar addiction.

 Q: Not everyone can moderate the use of these substances and activities as you do.
-What’s the key to a healthier relationship to all these seductive things in life?
+While you enjoy 13 years in full recovery, as you reflect back on what worked for you, what’s the key to a healthier relationship with all these seductive things in life?

 Scott: Medications can definitely help.
 But medicine only gives you a reprieve while you are taking it.
 You still have to do the work on the underlying issues or else you will be enslaved to medication your entire life or you will find yourself right back in full-blown addiction as the medicine wears off or you stop taking it.

 Some people suffering from mental illness need medication just to stabilize also.
 So medications can definitely help.
 It is also important to get good sleep and nutrition and to take care of yourself physically.

 One particularly controversial issue in recovery is medical marijuana.
 There are people in recovery who have a prescription for it and it helps a particular medical condition.
 Are these people relapsing?
 Maybe, maybe not.
 The issue is not whether they use medical marijuana but whether they are enslaved to it, as I’ve said before.